dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

         + pay attention to real world boundaries
             (but don't think this is the best way to partition the system)
         + design for `autonomy`
-            so that every subdomain can `evolve independently`
+            so that `every subdomain could evolve independently`
         + consider business workflow as well sometimes it may be better to uglify the design in order to improve some business workflow.